The CouncilAbout Bingley Town Council

 Bingley Town Council meets as a full council on a monthly basis and has other committees and sub-committees that also meet regularly.

 There are currently three committees: Finance and General Purposes, Planning and Staffing.
-The Finance and General Purposes Committee also has three sub-committees: Events, Marketing and Communications, Green and Clean and Town Centre and Regeneration.
+The Finance and General Purposes Committee also has two sub-committees: Events, Marketing and Communications and Emergency Support.
+The Council has two working groups, a Neighbourhood Plan Working Group and a Climate Emergency Working Group.

 Further details are available on our committees and sub-committees page.